26 Mouth-Watering Paleo Pizza Recipes (+Primal Pizza Recipes included)

 You may argue that a calzone is not pizza (more like a pizza pocket), but for the sake of giving you more awesome recipes to choose from, we’ve included it on this list.
 Paleo blogger Kelly sees it more as a crossover recipe from her cauliflower tacos because her pizza crust here is the same cauliflower-egg-spices mix she uses to make her Paleo tortillas (the recipe is nut-free, by the way).
 She recommends some optional fillings but consider this another chance to improvise or get creative.

 These recipes are pizza adaptations.
 They don’t include cheese or dairy so are still suitable for the strictly Paleo crowd.
 The difference is that they don’t have a normal flour crust, but use a vegetable or meat base.

 This inventive meatza pie uses ground beef and herbs as a base, making this recipe egg-free.
 Recommended toppings such as sundried tomatoes and artichoke hearts make this a gourmet option that remains uncomplicated.
-(Thanks to Steph from Stupid Easy Paleo for letting us use her photo!)
+(Thanks to Steph Gaudreau for letting us use her photo!)

 Portobello mushrooms are so versatile.
 We’ve seen them as replacements for buns in Paleo-friendly hamburgers and now they work as a great pizza base as well.

 In our search for the best pizza recipes from our favorite Paleo-friendly food bloggers, we came across plenty of fabulous recipes.
 The only snag is that several of them had this not-so-Paleo-friendly: cheese!
 Cheese is a toughy for Paleo people to give up, which is why some find it easier (barring lactose intolerance or other dairy-related digestive problems) to just go Primal.
 If you’re in that boat, or can make your own vegan cheese as a substitute, check out some of these delicious Primal Pizza Recipes!